Introduction

 - Expert opinions that link your condition's aggravation to military activities

 We understand that can feel overwhelming.
 That’s where Turnout comes in.
-They offer numerous resources and services designed to help associated with their joint conditions.
+They offer numerous resources and services designed to help associated with their .
 While Turnout isn’t a law office and doesn’t provide legal representation, their trained nonlawyer advocates are here to assist you.
 They can help you understand and effectively navigate the .

 You are not alone in this journey.
 With the right support, you can take the necessary .